 A HEIF 5 (Knowledge Exchange Project) grant of £16,000 was awarded to us as a contribution towards the development of Early Years activities.
 This, combined with the previously mentioned Ernest Cook grant, has enabled Jenni Back to lead the project in collaboration with early years specialits and practicing early years teachers in partnership schools.

-The problem solving project lead by Dr Vick Neale supporting HE colleagues in embedding problem solving into their courses is coming to the end of its duration and the last stage is to devise a parallel site for the materials, linked with NRICH . is leading the Cambridge part of this work.
+The problem solving project lead by Dr Vicky Neale supporting HE colleagues in embedding problem solving into their courses is coming to the end of its duration and the last stage is to devise a parallel site for the materials, linked with NRICH . is leading the Cambridge part of this work.

 Steve and Alison continue in their Masters level courses and offer us lunch time seminars when appropriate.